Mintbase/mintbase-js/packages/sdk/src/ftDepositStorage/README.md

 This acts as registration for FT transfers.
 You cannot transfer FTs to an account that does is not registered with the corresponding FT smart contract.

+To simplify this process, the module exports `usdcDepositStorage` and `usdtDepositStorage` with a pre-filled `ftContractAddress` parameter.

 **As with all new SDK api methods, this call should be wrapped in [execute](../#execute) and passed a signing method**

 ## ftDepositStorage(args: FtDepositStorageArgs): NearContractCall